Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

     Linux users using the Wayland windowing system may encounter the following error message when starting Mousetrap:

     ```
-    In gdk_window_create_gl_context: Faled to create EGL display
+    In gdk_window_create_gl_context: Failed to create EGL display
     ```

     This means we would be unable to use the `RenderArea` widget, which this chapter centers around.

-    To address this, we need to [locate](https://linuxize.com/post/locate-command-in-linux/) the directory `egl_vendor.d`, which has to be non-empty and contain a json file
+    To address this, we need to [locate](https://linuxize.com/post/locate-command-in-linux/) the directory `egl_vendor.d`, which has to be non-empty and contain a JSON file

     ```
     locate egl_vendor.d